Mathics3/mathics-development-guide/docs/installing.rst

 Mathics3 (mathics-core) Requirements
 ------------------------------------

-The Mathics3 suite runs on Python 3.8 or later.
-We also support Pyston and PyPy 3.8 or later.
+The Mathics3 suite runs on Python 3.10 or later.

 Underneath, Mathics3 core relies on
 `SymPy <https://www.sympy.org/en/index.html>`__ which relies on